cxyzjh/gitskills/README.md

 # gitskills
-Creating a new branch is quick and simple.
+Add and Edit a branch;Creating a new branch is quick and simple.